krasimir/blog-posts/2018/Kuker/post.md

 [redux-devtools](https://github.com/gaearon/redux-devtools) is awesome.
 It helped me work faster.
 The thing is that it is Redux related.
 Unfortunately we have bunch of other stuff going on.
 [At work](https://www.antidote.me/) we have several big progressive apps that use [redux-saga](https://redux-saga.js.org/) and very often I need to debug those bits too.
 Also developing a progressive app means that our code runs on the server and the initial render happen there.
 All the Redux actions and saga processes are happening there first and there is no way ([yet](https://github.com/zalmoxisus/redux-devtools-extension/issues/181)) to see them via the [redux-devtools](https://github.com/gaearon/redux-devtools).

 So, I came with the idea that I may try creating a similar extension but collecting information from various sources.
 Not only Redux.
 That is how [Kuker](https://github.com/krasimir/kuker) was born.
+Supporting Redux and redux-saga was fun but then I realized that I may extend the idea and now the extension supports frameworks like [Angular](https://github.com/krasimir/kuker#integration-with-angular) and [Vue](https://github.com/krasimir/kuker#integration-with-vue).

 ## Meet [Kuker](https://github.com/krasimir/kuker)